itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-tips.markdown

 {% endhighlight %}
 And manually enable few of the desired modules, as stated [in this great post][great-post].

-To avoid any pem certificate crap (that might cause compilation failure), disable the following config attribute:
+To avoid any pem certificate crap compilation errors, disable the following config attribute:
 {% highlight bash %}
 <KDIR>/scripts/config --set-str SYSTEM_TRUSTED_KEYS ""
 {% endhighlight %}